1. Home

 Injections for knee osteoarthritis are usually utilized to help reduce pain and inflammation in the joint.
 The length and amount of relief can vary between patients and injection types.
 Injections are best utilized as an adjunct to other treatments to maximize your results.

 Hyaluronic acid is a naturally occurring substance in healthy joints.
-Since it assists with lubrication and shock absorption, this type of injection can help to restore knee function.
+Since it assists with lubrication and shock absorption, this injection can help restore knee function.
 Hyaluronic acid can also aid in lessening inflammation.
-Results vary for these injections, ranging from several months of relief to no change at all.
-Hyaluronic acid injections also tend to be expensive.
-(6)
+Results vary for these injections, ranging from several months of relief to no change.
+Hyaluronic acid injections also tend to be expensive.6

-Platelet-rich plasma (PRP) injections are developed and modified from samples of your own blood.
+Platelet-rich plasma (PRP) injections are developed and modified from samples of your blood.
 Platelets assist in preventing the progression of osteoarthritis to reduce pain and potentially assist with the regeneration of cartilage.
-Success is mixed, and more research is necessary to determine the overall effect of these types of injections on patients with knee osteoarthritis.
-(6)
+Success is mixed, and more research is necessary to determine the overall effect of these types of injections on patients with knee osteoarthritis.6

 References